-Prerequisite: Art 9 or other Art Studio 10
+Prerequisite: Art 9 or other Art Studio 10 Recommended

 This course allows students to continue to work with a wide variety of media, both 2D and 3D.
 In addition, students will be learning a variety of image development strategies to further develop critical thinking and technical skills as they apply to the visual arts.
 This course is suitable for all students with previous art experience who want to work with a wide variety of projects and media.
-It is recommended for students who plan to take further Visual Arts courses at the post-secondary level.
+Whether you plan on continuing art in post-secondary or just want to be more creative and explore different art techniques, Art 11 will broaden your creative horizons and help you to start building your portfolio.